Which Wall Ties should I use?

-There are many different wall ties on the market, all designed to do a slightly different job.
-There are also building regulations that can influence which ones you need, so choosing which one is best for your project can seem a little overwhelming at first.
+There are loads of different wall ties on the market.
+Each one is designed to do a slightly different job.
+There are also building regulations that can influence which ones you'll need, so choosing which one is best for your project can seem a little daunting at first.

 According to NHBC, wall ties of the correct type shall be installed where required and be suitable for their intended use and location.
-Issues to be considered include:
+Some of the issues to have a think about include:

-- be in accordance with BS EN 845-1 or Technical Requirement R3.
+- in accordance with BS EN 845-1 or Technical Requirement R3.

-- be of the type as specified in the design.
+- of the type as specified in the design.

-- be long enough to be embedded a minimum of 50mm into each leaf.
+- long enough to be embedded a minimum of 50mm into each leaf.

-- be positioned so that the drip faces downwards.
+- positioned so that the drip faces downwards.

 Most of our wall ties are available as galvanised or stainless steel depending on the required durability and corrosion resistance needed.
 The material type can be chosen at the point of purchase on our website.

 At BS fixings we often get asked the question “which wall tie should I use?” so below is some product information we hope will enable you to buy the right type for your requirements.

 Timber Frame Ties (currently on offer) – Masonry to Timber